Wild and Medicinal Herbs for Rabbits: What’s Safe and What’s Toxic?

 Canadian Goldenrod (Solidago canadensis)

-Canadian Fleabane (Conyza canadensis)
+Canadian Fleabane, Canadian Horseweed (Conyza canadensis)

 Caucasian Stonecrop (Phedimus spurius)

-Non-toxic forage plant.
+Safe to Feed.
 This plant is typically found in gardens but can also be encountered in the wild, for example, on dry grasslands or walls.

 Common Poppy (Papaver rhoeas)

-Small-flowered Willowherb (Epilobium parviflorum)
+Hoary Willowherb, Smallflower Hairy Willowherb (Epilobium parviflorum)

-Non-toxic forage plant.
+Safe to Feed.
 Among other effects, it has anti-inflammatory properties.

 Burdock; Woolly, Greater, Lesser (Arctium)